Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Introduction

-We solve the problem by using the approach applied in \cite{Krivulin2013Explicit,Krivulin2014Aconstrained,Krivulin2015Amultidimensional,Krivulin2015Extremal,Krivulin2015Tropical} to represent a range of scheduling problems as optimization problems in terms of tropical algebra, and then to obtain direct closed-form solutions to the problems on the basis of methods of tropical optimization.
+We use results in \cite{Krivulin2013Explicit,Krivulin2014Aconstrained,Krivulin2015Extremal,Krivulin2015Amultidimensional}, which enable to represent a range of scheduling problems as optimization problems in terms of tropical algebra, and then to obtain direct closed-form solutions to the problems on the basis of methods of tropical optimization.
 Note that existing solutions to the problems of interest generally present iterative algorithms that produce a solution if any exists, or indicate that there are no solutions (see, e.g., \cite{Demeulemeester2002Project,Neumann2003Project,Tkindt2006Multicriteria,Vanhoucke2012Project} for further details and comprehensive reviews).
-Moreover, many problems can be expressed as linear programs, and then solved using an appropriate computational scheme of linear programming, which, in general, does not guarantee a direct solution in a closed form.
+Moreover, many problems can be expressed as linear and mixed-integer linear programs, and then solved using an appropriate computational scheme of (mixed-) linear programming, which, in general, does not guarantee a direct solution in a closed form.

-This paper further extends and supplements the results presented in the conference paper \cite{Krivulin2015Soving}, which focused on theoretical aspects of tropical optimization, rather than on applications of the results.
-Specifically, in addition to the theoretical results, the current paper describes, in detail, the application of the results in just-in-time scheduling, and gives an illuminating example.
+This paper further extends and supplements the results presented in the conference paper \cite{Krivulin2015Soving}, which examined only the minimization problem, and focused on theoretical aspects of tropical optimization, rather than on applications of the results.
+Specifically, the current paper offers a new complete solution, obtained in a compact vector form by the use of sparsified matrices, to the maximization problem under study as well.
+In addition to the theoretical results, the paper describes, in detail, the application of the results to solve scheduling problems, and gives illuminating examples.

+The solutions obtained for the scheduling problems under both minimization and maximization of the maximum deviation of finish times present quite new results.
+For instance, we derive a complete solution of the scheduling problem under the minimization criterion, which significantly extends previously known partial solutions \cite{Krivulin2013Explicit,Krivulin2017Tropical}.
+The maximization problem under study generalizes those considered in \cite{Krivulin2016Amaximization} by taking into consideration additional constraints.
+Moreover, we offer a solution to the problem, which, in contrast to the scalar representation in \cite{Krivulin2016Amaximization}, is given in a compact vector form, ready for further analysis and practical use.